 Another tongue-in-cheek explanation places the Tanis origin in Egypt because it has a town named Tanis.

 The village of Ouddorp is part of the municipality of Goedereede, which is home to 555 members of the 1,548 member Dutch Tanis clan.
 Include those residing in adjoining municipalities of the former island of Goeree-Overflakkee and the Tanis clan concentration reaches a subtotal of 668 members.
 (The clan saw many emigrate to the USA in the late 1800s, but that is another story.)

-The earliest birth entries with the surname Tanis date from the mid 1550s, when three brothers named Tanis lived in Ouddorp, a village known for dependence on fishing.
+The earliest birth entries with the surname Tanis date from the mid 1550s, when at least three brothers named Tanis lived in Ouddorp, a village known for dependence on fishing.
 The other economic activity was agricultural, including growing madder, a root used for extracting dye for treating leather and textiles, including ropes and sails.